 * You may not.
 Excessive downloading of ebooks, or the content of ebooks, is not allowed.

 * Suspension.
 Students and staff at Lund University who violate these restrictions will loose their Student Account or LUCAT-ID.

 Please note: Several publishers have additional, or higher, restrictions for access and use, especially for printing, copying and inter-library loans and supply of copies to other libraries.
-Before doing any of this, please check the information for that specific publisher in Publishers and Providers.
+Before doing any of this, please check the information for the specific resource.
 If you are in any doubt as to what is allowed, please contact email@example.com

 Q: Where can I find licenced ebooks at Lund University?